-Employment of marriage and family therapists is expected to grow 20 percent through 2026, which is much faster than the national average for all occupations.
+Employment of marriage and family therapists is expected to grow 22% through 2029, which is much faster than the national average for all occupations.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 Take a look at what some of the other counseling occupations can expect as far as job growth:

 How much competition will I face for a job?

-U.S. News and World Report named marriage and family therapist as one of its top careers (the #35 profession in its 2015 survey of top 100 jobs).
+U.S. News and World Report named marriage and family therapists as one of its top careers in social services jobs, ranking it #5 in 2020.
+They also ranked it #51 on their Best Jobs survey in general.
 Although states such as California have suffered layoffs and budget cuts in health care, the Veteran’s Administration has been hiring MFTs.
 So finding a job may largely depend on where you seek employment.

 What kinds of companies hire MFTs?